sourcenrao/jeopardy/README.md

 **Instructions**

 Download the pre-compiled and zipped exectuable with data from the releases section.
-If you want to compile it yourself, you'll need the GNU Compiler (you can get it [here](https://sourceforge.net/projects/mingw-w64/files/mingw-w64/mingw-w64-release/) for Windows)
+If you want to compile it yourself, you'll need the GNU Compiler (you can get it [here](https://jmeubank.github.io/tdm-gcc/download/) for Windows).

 Once you have it running, navigate to http://localhost:8080/ for information or http://localhost:8080/jeopardy for unique game data.